Advantage of utilizing nonlocal magic resource in Haar-random circuits: INTRODUCTION

 The stabilizer R\'{e}nyi entropy (SRE) \cite{SRE,magicMPS}, and similarly the mana entropy \cite{mana,manaEntropy}, serve as the effective measures for quantifying magic resources.
 However, it is conventionally difficult for these measures to be utilized on scalable quantum systems, due to the exponential scaling number of Pauli strings.
-Great effort has thus been devoted to the method of salable measures of magic resource.
-For example, Lami and Collura introduced a perfect sampling method to efficiently quantify nonstabilizerness of matrix product state (MPS) at a computational cost $O(N\chi^{3})$ with $N$ being the system size and $\chi$ the bond dimension of MPS \cite{Pauli_sampling}.
+Great effort has thus been devoted to the method of scalable measures of magic resource.
+For example, Lami and Collura introduced a perfect sampling method to efficiently quantify nonstabilizerness of matrix product state (MPS) at a computational complexity of $O(N\chi^{3})$ with $N$ being the system size and $\chi$ the bond dimension of MPS \cite{Pauli_sampling}.
 This benchmark inspires us to further comprehend the classical computational circumstances for magic state dynamics in different quantum circuits, such as measurement-induced phase transitions \cite{monitor1,monitor2} and magic resource spreading \cite{Turkeshi_2025}.
-However, in systems where entanglement grows rapidly, the efficiency of this sampling algorithm becomes severely limited, as the bond dimension scales exponentially with the entanglement entropy, leading to a huge computational cost.
+However, in systems where entanglement grows rapidly, the efficiency of this sampling algorithm becomes severely limited, as the bond dimension scales exponentially with the entanglement entropy, leading to a computational cost that is effectively exponential in the entanglement.
+Our main results show that, when the object is solely constrained to extract magic-related quantities rather than the complete information of each quantum state, the computational cost can be dramatically reduced, even in regimes with intrinsically high entanglement.